 According to FT.com - representatives of US Authorities do acknowledge lack of information about today’s "Community Banking", which contribute more than others to the real economy.
 This is also true in other Parts of the World.

-Another sub group are Single-Role Investment-/Merchant Activities and Social Enterprise for Impact Investing - organized as Collaborative Value Networks (CVNs).
+Another sub group are Single-Role Investment-/Merchant Activities and Social Enterprises for Impact Investing - organized as Collaborative Value Networks (CVNs).
 These investment activities can deal with owner-/ enterpriser dynamics and viable innovation in Small and Mid-sized Enterprises (SMEs) based on resources-/ competencies in the fields of equity-capital finance, ownership and owner-governance.

-Note: The CVN-approach can reach into the real economies of maritime regions by means of Regional Network Partners (RNPs) exercising the role of trustee/fiduciaries in peer-to-peer relations with owners/enterprisers and investors of Small and Mid-sized Enterprises (SMEs), hereunder family-owned firms, as well as directors of regional basic infrastructure activities.
+The CVN-approach can reach into the real economies of maritime regions by means of Regional Network Partners (RNPs) exercising the role of trustee/fiduciaries in peer-to-peer relations with owners/enterprisers and investors of Small and Mid-sized Enterprises (SMEs), hereunder family-owned firms, as well as directors of regional basic infrastructure activities.
 Most SMEs and regional basic infrastructure are not "Names" in media and financial markets.
-Therefore they are underserved by transaction-fee driven, central financial players.
+Therefore they are underserved by transaction-fee driven financial players.

 SMEs stand for more than 80% of BNP in developed nations and an even larger share of Job creation.
 Such initiatives can reposition Investment-/ Merchant Activities and position a CVN-Approach to assemble liable capital from many.
 Thereby capacities can be built by systematic spreading of risk to facilitate e.g.: Access to intermediate financing and/or EQUITY CAPITAL.